Although that is true, we are much more than that!

-Whether you need assistance with a commissioning, third party testing and verification, or need an entire system design, our team will utilize our extensive knowledge of industry “Best Practices” to ensure your job meets the highest standards.
+Whether you need assistance with commissioning, third party testing and verification, or need an entire system design, our team will utilize our extensive knowledge of industry “Best Practices” to ensure your job meets the highest standards.

 Controls instrumentation are the sensory devices that provide all the data used to monitor and regulate the process functions.

 Pressure Transducers, Thermocouplers, and Proximity Sensors are all core components in a PCS.
-Failure of these components, or improper design and installation can lead to a whole host of problems, all of which lead to loss of time and production.
+Failure of these components or improper design and installation can lead to a whole host of problems, all of which lead to loss of time and production.

 Often failed equipment is merely replaced without any thought given to the cause of failure, or diagnostics of the instruments put in place to prevent failure.

-Our team will help design a system and select the proper controls instrumentation that will provide not only the ability to monitor your PCS, but also provide fail-safes to insure the safety of your team and the integrity of your system are never compromised.
+Our team will help design a system and select the proper controls instrumentation that will provide not only the ability to monitor your PCS, but also provide fail-safes to ensure the safety of your team and the integrity of your system are never compromised.